Worldsheet Formalism for Decoupling Limits in String Theory: Summary of Main Results and Outlook

-The detailed connection between the part of the duality web that is accessible via T-dualizing the M0T string in this paper to nonrelativistic string and M-theory will appear in~\cite{longpaper}, which will provide the target space perspective.
-Derivations of Matrix theories in M$p$T, U-dualities between different decoupling limits of M-theory, the DLCQ of nonrelativistic M-theory, and multicritical M-theory that uplifts MM$p$T have been discussed in~\cite{udlstmt} and will be further studied in~\cite{longpaper}.
-It is also interesting to note that the same duality web of decoupling limits can be accessed by mapping out the U-dual orbit by using invariant BPS mass formulae~\cite{bpslimits}, where it is indicated that a third layer of duality web from performing three consecutive DLCQs\,\footnote{Note that intermediate U-dualities that map the lightlike circle to a spatial circle are required.
+\end{enumerate} See~\cite{udlstmt} for a road map that summarizes how the above corners are connected in the duality web.
+A study from the target space perspective that expands~\cite{udlstmt} will appear in~\cite{longpaper}, which is complementary to the worldsheet treatment in this paper.
+In~\cite{udlstmt, longpaper}, the dilaton and RR fields are easier to be accessed.
+Moreover, derivations of Matrix theories in M$p$T, U-dualities between different decoupling limits of M-theory, the DLCQ of nonrelativistic M-theory, and multicritical M-theory that uplifts MM$p$T have been discussed in~\cite{udlstmt} and will be further detailed in~\cite{longpaper}.
+It is also interesting to note that the same duality web of decoupling limits can be accessed by mapping out the U-dual orbit by using invariant BPS mass formulae~\cite{bpslimits}, where it is indicated that a third layer of the duality web from performing three consecutive DLCQs\,\footnote{Note that intermediate U-dualities that map the lightlike circle to a spatial circle are required.
 See~\cite{udlstmt, longpaper}.} in M-theory is possible.
 Moreover, besides the fundamental strings and the light-excited brane configurations considered in this paper, we are also equipped with the necessary tools for systematically studying other D-brane objects in various decoupling limits.
-Also note that we only focused on the bosonic sector through the paper.
-It would be natural to explore the supersymmetrization of the string sigma models considered here.
+Also note that we have only focused on the bosonic sector through the paper.
+It would be natural to explore the supersymmetrization of the string sigma models considered here, for which useful ingredients can be borrowed from~\cite{Gomis:2004pw}.

-Last but not the least, as we have emphasized through this paper, it is important to further explore the concrete connections to strings that are nonrelativistic, tensionless, ambitwistor, Carrollian, tropological, \emph{etc}, as well as potential implications of this work for Matrix theory, the AdS/CFT correspondence and flat space holography.
+Last but not the least, as we have emphasized through this paper, it is will be interesting to further explore the concrete connections to strings that are nonrelativistic, tensionless, ambitwistor, Carrollian, tropological, \emph{etc}, as well as potential implications of this work for Matrix theory, the AdS/CFT correspondence and flat space holography.

 \acknowledgments

 We would like to thank Stefano Baiguera, Eric Bergshoeff, Chris Blair, Ritankar Chatterjee, Stephen Ebert, Kevin Grosvenor, Troels Harmark, Henrik Johansson, Johannes Lahnsteiner, Yang Lei, Niels Obers, Gerben Oling, Oliver Schlotterer, Bo Sundborg, Matthew Yu, and Konstantin Zarembo for useful discussions.
 JG would like to thank Perimeter Institute for their hospitality and suport during this work and Galileo Galilei Institute for Theoretical Physics for the hospitality and the INFN for partial support during the completion of this work.
 The research of JG was supported in part by PID2019-105614GB-C21 and by the State Agency for Research of the Spanish Ministry of Science and Innovation through the Unit of Excellence Maria de Maeztu 2020-2023 award to the Institute of Cosmos Sciences (CEX2019-000918-M).
 ZY would like to thank Groningen University, Scuola Normale Superiore di Pisa, Soochow University, Universitat de Barcelona, and Uppsala University for their hospitality and stimulating discussions.
 ZY is supported by the European Union’s Horizon 2020 research and innovation programme under the Marie Sk{\l}odowska-Curie grant agreement No 31003710.
 Nordita is supported in part by NordForsk.